 History of the Farm

 Since its inception in 2015, the farm was a worker cooperative of two farmers — Kenny and Max.
 This duo grew to four farmers by 2018 when Katelyn Madden and Barret Turkington joined the business.
-But this isn’t a “pull yourself up by your bootstraps” story.
-As you’ll learn, we wouldn't have made it this far without an extensive network of friends and community members who support our work through projects ranging from infrastructural development to artistic outreach (namely the Missoulian, Parker Beckley).
+This isn’t a “pull yourself up by your bootstraps” farming story.
+As you’ll learn, we wouldn't have made it this far without an extensive network of friends and community members who support our work through projects ranging from infrastructural development to artistic outreach (namely Parker Beckley).

 As a result of this support, we are a growing force for local food production in the state.